-One of the most common myths is that if you do not see fleas on your pets they don’t have fleas.
-The adult fleas comprise only 5% of the flea population, leaving 95% of the flea life stages invisible to the naked eye.
-By the time we see fleas on our pet, it’s safe to say we have an infestation in our home.
+One of the most common myths is that if you do not see fleas on your pets.
+The adult comprise only 5% of the flea population, leaving 95% of the flea life stages invisible to the naked eye.
+By the time we see them on our pet, it’s safe to say we have an infestation in our home.

 Following these three steps can help prevent flea infestations at home: